 Put the eggs in a pan with enough water to just cover them.
 Turn on the heat and bring to a boil.
 As soon as the water starts to boil, set your timer to eight minutes and start assembling the rest of the salad.

 Lay your bacon strips on a paper towel lined microwave safe plate.
 Cover with a layer of paper towels and microwave on high for 2 minutes.
 Check and microwave again, until the bacon is crispy.
 All microwaves vary so microwave in thirty second increments.
 I needed another minute and a half for crispy bacon.
 Of course, if you don't use a microwave, you can just cook the bacon in a skillet until crispy.
 I like the microwave because all of the grease gets absorbed into the paper towels, which makes clean up much easier.

-Place the spinach, onion, tomato and avocado/artichoke in a bowl and toss to combine.
+Place the spinach, onion, and avocado/artichoke in a bowl and toss to combine.

 Place the mustard, honey, vinegar and oil in a pan and bring to a boil over low heat, stirring to combine into a homogenous dressing.
 I suggest adding them all to the pan cold, and heating them together.
 If you heat the ingredients separately, adding them one after the other, there will ne much painful spitting of oil.